sandeep45/redux-template/README.md

 Wizard style Bottom Nav to go back & forward between pages

+HighChart Component to render charts and update from state

 ### Dependecies:

 A backend API server which responds to: